 Master Danny Ives

-I started my mix martial arts journey a long time ago back in Philly, when I was about 10 years old.
+I started my Mixed Martial Arts journey a long time ago back in Philly, when I was about 10 years old.
 I grew up in a pretty rough part of the city, a place where street fights and violence were a part of everyday life.

 I was obsessed with the Teenage Mutant Ninja Turtles and thought that martial arts were so cool.
 I begged my mom to sign me up for Karate classes at the local rec center.
 She agreed and my life was forever changed.
 The moment I threw my first kick I was hooked.
 I knew this was for me.